At Pacific Crest Performance, I provide high-quality therapeutic services designed to integrate multiple aspects of health and wellness.

 Neuromuscular/Trigger Point Therapy- When muscles become overworked, tired, or chronically placed under stress, they develop nodules called trigger points.
 These points often refer to other areas of our body and can feel sharp or painful or feel dull and achy.
 Neuromuscular therapy helps to reset the tone of the muscles by working directly with your nervous system and releasing the trigger points.

-Muscle Activation Techniques- By activating muscles that are weak and “turned-off”, we can reset muscular balance to your body so the same muscles can stop being over-worked and tight, and the weak muscles can activate and do their job.
+Muscle Activation Techniques- By activating muscles that are weak and “turned-off”, I can reset muscular balance to your body so the same muscles can stop being over-worked and tight, and the weak muscles can activate and do their job.
 Isometric and manual resistance exercises on and off the table help us achieve this goal.
-We combine activation techniques with enhancing movement patterns to practice engraining weak muscles and resetting neuromuscular tone or longer lasting results.
+I combine activation techniques with enhancing movement patterns to practice integrating weak muscles and resetting neuromuscular tone or longer lasting results.